VeloPayments/v-c-vm/docs/initial_design.md

 }
 ```

-In the bytecode there will be a pool of intrinsics that contain the following information
+In the bytecode there will be a pool of intrinsic that contain the following information

 ```c
 typedef struct intrinsic {